lsegal/jenkins-codebuilder-plugin/README.md

 Effectively, this plugin is a full drop-in replacement to any other node provider.

+## Plugin Installation

+This plugin artifact ID is `codebuilder-cloud` but has yet to be made available to the Jenkins plugin repository.

+The best way to install this now is to grab the `codebuilder-cloud.hpi` artifact from Releases and place the file in `JENKINS_HOME/plugins` (where JENKINS_HOME is the location on disk where Jenkins configuration lives) and dependencies listed below.

-## Compatibility and Requirements
+### Compatibility and Requirements

-This plugin depends on `aws-java-sdk` and `aws-credentials` and is compatible with Jenkins 1.651.3+.
+This plugin depends on `aws-java-sdk@1.11.341` and `aws-credentials@1.23` and is compatible with Jenkins 1.651.3+.

 ## Usage